Skip to content

 One of the easiest and smartest steps you can take before you begin your website design is to scour the internet for information about your competitors.
 Find out how they rank.
 Know what search terms they are using.

-Pretend you are a consumer and faux search for products and services to look for potential keyword and SEO advantages you might have against your competition.
+Pretend you are a consumer and fake search for products and services to find potential keyword and SEO advantages you might have over your competition.

 3. Understand your Customers